nickcarnevale/nickcarnevale/README.md

 email: nickcarnevale2@gmail.com
 linkedin: https://www.linkedin.com/in/nicholas-carnevale-129348185/

-Actively looking for a fulltime position once I graduate in May 2025!
+I am a rising senior at Lehigh University pursuing a bachelors degree in Computer Science and Business.
+I am actively looking for a fulltime position once I graduate in May 2025!
 Feel free to contact me by email.

 Read my [resume](Nick-Carnevale-Resume.pdf)!